twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 - Introduced support for running multiple ranking models.
 - Launched ranking support for Community Notes global expansion, partitioning notes and ratings by Core and Expansion to maintain note ranking quality while growing globally.
 - Launched Coverage model with increased intercept regularization.
-This model will run along-side the Core note ranking model to increase Helpful note coverage.
+This model will run alongside the Core note ranking model to increase Helpful note coverage.

 **January 20, 2023**